GuilleMunoz/computational_topology/README.md

 ---
 ## SimplicialComplex

 A simplicial complex is a set os points, segments, ..., n-dimensional simplices.
+To create one, you only need to provide the maximal simplices.

-### Betti nums
+### Betti numbers

 Used to distinguish topological spaces, they can also be used for simplicial complexes.
 For example: